oksusoo1/fireflutter/lib/src/extra/job/README.md

 # Conditions and rules

 - A user can create only one job opening.
-So if the user needs more than one job opening, he can create another account.
+  - So if the user needs more than one job opening, he can create another account.
-  - Don't block creating a job opening when there is same name of company or same number of phone.
+  - For this reason, it does not block creating a job opening when there is same name of company or same number of phone.
 - Creating job opening deducts user's point.
 To update the amount of pint, refer `Job.pointDeductionForCreation` in job class.